erdogant/pca/README.md

   <img src="https://github.com/erdogant/pca/blob/master/docs/figs/fig1c.png" width="350" />
 </p>

-### PCA reduce dimensions to the number of components that capture 95% of the explained variance
+### Reduce dimensions to the number of components that capture 95% of the explained variance
 ```python
 # Fit model and determine the number of required components that captures 95% of the explained variance.
 model = pca.fit(X, components=0.95)